marek-g/marek-g.github.io/posts/tips_and_tricks/emacs_on_android.md

 ## Prebuilt binaries

-If you don't want to make below steps manually, you can use my prebuilt packages: https://github.com/marek-g/doom-emacs-config/releases/tag/Android_2023-02-13
+If you don't want to make below steps manually, you can use my [prebuilt packages](https://github.com/marek-g/doom-emacs-config/releases/tag/Android_2023-02-13).

 ## Termux steps